FILM AND REALITY

 Note: No coverage means no additional angles-sizes for the same action.
 If one angle is depicted on the story board, that's it.
 No two or more angles-sizes for the same action to cover.

 b.
 George A. Romero's single camera editing is summed as keeping movement in cuts.
 Every shot must have one or more actions, movements, cuts are meant to keep something moving, keep heads moving.
 This is the most important and fundamental thing to Romero's editorial style.
-Especially, THE CRAZIES (1973) had no crane, no steadicam, no dolly, no drone yet this commercial cutting style created the image of movements.
+Especially, THE CRAZIES (1973) had no crane, no Steadicam, no dolly, no drone yet this commercial cutting style created the image of movements.
 Keeping certain movement in cuts, no action, no movement, no cuts.
 This also applied in sound editing.
-There is always specific sound track is added to cuts even though it can be heard slightly like birds chirping, radio, helicopter, fire, siren etc. There must be s specific sound track penetrated every set of cuts.
+There is always specific sound track is added to cuts even though it can be heard slightly like birds chirping, radio, helicopter, fire, siren etc. There must be specific sound track penetrated every set of cuts.
 Romero called it a subliminal stuff.
-Beside these, Romero only used film cutter and synchroniser to cut films during the period without Steenbeck or moviolas.
+Beside these, Romero only used film cutter and synchroniser to cut films during the period without Steenbeck or Moviola.
 I personally also reached the same conclusion that using a cutter and synchroniser is effective than editing on Steenbeck.
 Steenbeck is useful to check the cuts in motion.
 This is me and American friend's conclusion on traditional film editing.

 Unlike Lucio Fulci, there are no extreme close ups for eye movements.
 Fulci's cutting is concentrated on eye movements, he loved extreme close ups of eyes than anyone else.
 Of course this is also not typical in Asian films.
 Hong Kong horror films are affected by Lucio Fulci for degree of exaggeration of violence.
 However Romero consciously made cutaways, close ups, reaction shots without any master shots.
 More cutaways and close ups to compress original actions in scenes.
 One action has three different angles shot by single camera thus he said he made 30 to 40 set ups per day in this way.

 Romero respected Orson Wells, and even he admitted his editing was influenced by commercial cutting he engaged for decades and Orson Welles.
-Orson Wells considered many cuts for low budget production like Macbeth (1948) and sequence shots for higher budget films like The Magnificent Ambersons (1942) due to full staging of live actions while he thought myth of sequence shots by Bazin was nonsence.
-Orson Wells corrected Bazin's anti Soviet montage biase on film editing.
+Orson Wells considered many cuts for low budget production like Macbeth (1948) and sequence shots for higher budget films like The Magnificent Ambersons (1942) due to full staging of live actions while he thought myth of sequence shots by Bazin was nonsense.
+Orson Wells corrected Bazin's anti-Soviet montage bias on film editing.
 This job was not done by Soviet but by Orson Welles himself.
 Cutting is essential as you just see we must connect shots to create a film.
-It's a simple answer to demonisation of film editing by extremists and hard line anti communist lunatics in film critics and censorship.
+It's a simple answer to demonisation of film editing by extremists and hard line anti-Communist lunatics in film critics and censorship.
 Those kinds of ideologues distorted freedom of expression and essential function of film editing.
 Stupid Taiwanese KMT or DPP ideologues still embrace early phase of Bazin against later years of Bazin.
 They just abstracted Bazin's anti Soviet montage criticism which was abandoned by Bazin himself after he interviewed Orson Welles.

 Including coverage (many cutaways and close ups without lazy wide shots and master shots) as many as possible, even all of them is his typical editorial tendency I love.
 As the result, there are rarely establishment shots in it, every scenery is divided and limited in cutaways and close ups.
 It compressed the space, time and concentrated on dramatically and psychologically meaningful movements.